techdude23/webdesign111414/README.md

 Classroom assignment for Friday, November 14, 2014

+OBJECTIVE: SWBAT add CSS styles to a pre-written website
+           SWBAT identify when a CSS "class" is being used SWBAT use online resources to find and properly utilize common style declarations

 Your task for today:
 You have a fully written website for our web design company, which is index.html in this repository.
 Experiment with adding styles to the various elements on the page.